-The Fund is subject to several existing and potential conflicts of interest as described in further detail below.
-Each of Proof Capital Inc., its subsidiaries, the Fund, and the Manager emphasize integrity when dealing with investors and will deal fairly, honestly and in good faith with all investors and will address all conflicts in the best interest of investors in the Fund.
+The Proof Family of Funds are subject to several existing and potential conflicts of interest as described in further detail below.
+Each of Proof Capital Inc., its subsidiaries, the Funds, and the Manager emphasize integrity when dealing with investors and will deal fairly, honestly and in good faith with all investors and will address all conflicts in the best interest of investors in the Fund.